adutra/iceberg-auth-manager/docs/publishing.md

 ./gradlew publishToMavenLocal
 ```

-## Publishing to Dremio Maven Repository
+## Publishing to Maven Central

-There are two ways to publish to the Dremio Maven repository:
+The project uses JReleaser to publish artifacts to Maven Central via Sonatype OSSRH.

-### 1. Automated Nightly Snapshots

-Snapshots are automatically published nightly from the `main` branch.
-This is handled by a GitHub
-Action workflow that runs on a cron schedule.
-You can also manually trigger this workflow from the
-GitHub Actions tab.

-### 2. Manual Release
+### Manual Release

 To create a release: